AlexanderGTumanov/hep-th-rag/README.md

 - `/src` includes the core Python code:
   - `scraper.py` for downloading and preparing arXiv data.
   - `model.py` for the neural network and embedding logic.
-- When running from scratch, a `/data` folder will be created with the following contents:
+- When running from scratch or downloading from Hugging Face, a `/data` folder will be created with the following contents:
   - `/raw` contains `source.tar.gz` files for all downloaded articles.
   - `/processed` contains the processed versions of these articles, split into sections.
   - `/corpus` can be generated or downloaded from Hugging Face.
 It contains: